 - The order of the material should follow FIFO (First In First Out) basis such that oldest is used first.

 - Storage of rejected materials should be marked and quarantined to avoid accidental use.

 - Documents that relate to APIs or Intermediates manufacturing should be prepared, reviewed, approved, and circulated as per predefined procedures either hard copy or electronically.

 - Issuance, revision, superseding, and removal of all documents should be controlled with history.

 - All documents should be assigned with a retention period as per requirement.

-- All documents and records should be retained for at least 1-year post expiry date of the batch.
+- All documents and records should be retained for at least a 1-year post expiry date of the batch.
 For APIs with a retest date, records should be retained for at least 3 years after the batch distribution is complete.

-- Electronic signatures if used, should be implemented with secure authentication.
+- Electronic signatures, if used, should be implemented with secure authentication.